 If you keep all of your financial information — including receipts for business-related purchases — organized from the start, getting everything in order for filing taxes will be much simpler.
 You will also be better prepared in case of an audit.

-As a marketplace seller, you can reduce the amount you owe on taxes by deducting your costs, if those deductions are authorized by the IRS.
-Expenses that you can deduct include items or materials purchased for creating your product, advertising and even phone and internet costs, if they are connected to your Etsy or eBay sales.
+As eBay and Etsy sellers, you can reduce the amount you owe on taxes by deducting your costs, if the IRS authorizes those deductions.
+Expenses that you can deduct include items or materials purchased for creating your product, advertising and even phone and internet costs.
+You can deduct many expenses, assuming they connect to your Etsy or eBay sales.

 Filing taxes as an eBay or Etsy seller may sound complicated, but it doesn’t have to be intimidating.
-As with any tax filings, it’s best to get started early.
+As with any tax filings, you should aim to get started early.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.